PaLM2-VAdapter: Progressively Aligned Language Model Makes a Strong Vision-language Adapter: Limitation Discussion

 \section{Limitation \& Discussion}

 Our PaLM2-VAdapter makes a significant improvement in efficiency, operating with substantially fewer parameters and much less training cost.
 However, its alignment process encounters challenges as the LLM decoder scales, just like other large vision-language models.
 The key of this challenge lies in ensuring visual embeddings seamlessly transition into the scaled-up LLMs' input representation space.
 A potential solution involves the direct quantization of visual embeddings into language tokens, leveraging the shared LLM codebook across models of varying sizes for zero-shot transferability.
-So, here comes the question:
+So, here comes the question: \textbf{Can the visual embeddings be ``translated" to words?}